-There is no more pleasant sensation than when a good book falls into our hands and we can no longer leave it until we have devoured it completely.
+There is no more pleasant sensation than when a good book falls into our hands and you can no longer leave it until you’ve devoured it completely.

 It doesn’t happen often, but when it does, a special chemistry between you and the writer starts to form.
 You feel you both have a lot in common.

-The writer lets you get into her characters’ lives – or her own life – and when you finish the book you feel a kind of emptiness, because you simply miss them.
+The writer lets you get into her characters’ lives – or her own life – and when you finish the book you feel a kind of emptiness because you miss them.

-It seems to you that this book was written for you and that some of the characters’ struggles have resonated with your own feelings.
+You feel the book was written for you, some of the characters’ struggles have resonated with your own feelings.

-Writing is a way of transferring enthusiasm, both in novels but also when we write to sell.
+Writing is a way of transferring enthusiasm, both in novels but also when we write copy.

-Whether it’s an article for your blog or the copy for your website, your words have to evoke feelings, they have to grab the reader tightly so she will continue reading.
+Whether it’s an article for your blog or the copy for your website, your words should evoke feelings, they have to grab the reader tightly so she will continue reading.

 If you want to learn how to write really well and make people want to read everything you write, you need to insufflate your words with life.

-You have to make time stand still and make that person, who has started reading your article or home page, forget that she is in a hurry.
+You have to make time stand still and make the reader forget that she is in a hurry.

 Contrary to what many people think, nowadays people still like to read.

-Why do you think then so much content is created on the Internet and millions of books are still published?
+Why do you think then there’s so much content on the Internet and millions of books are still published?

-The reality is that people only read what interests them.
+The truth is that people only read what interests them.

-Here I’m going to show you some of the techniques that good writers use to make your writing interesting and captivate the reader.
+Here I’m going to show you some of the techniques good writers use to make their writing interesting and captivate the reader.